sunnya97/sdk-nameservice-example/tutorial/keeper.md

 In this method on the Keeper, first get the store object for the `map[name]value` using the the `namesStoreKey` from the Keeper.

+> _*NOTE*_: This function uses the [`sdk.Context`](https://godoc.org/github.com/cosmos/cosmos-sdk/types#Context).
+This object holds functions to access a number of import pieces of state like `blockHeight` and `chainID`.
+See the godoc for more information on the methods it exposes.

 Next, insert the `<name, value>` pair into the store using its `.Set([]byte, []byte)` method.
 As the store only takes `[]byte`, first cast the `string`s to `[]byte` and the use them as parameters into the `Set` method.

 Next, add a method to resolve the names (i.e. look up the value for the name):